bruno-robert/TravianApi/README.md

 <br/> WARNING: If u use the api, you can get banned from game.
 It's for educational porpouses only.

 ## What can i do with that?
-Actually, i have implemented the construction functionality.
-You can build resources, build builgings (no, it's not redundant), consult actual production, consult actual queue, map resoures and map buildings.
+You can build resources, build builgings, get current production, get current queue, map resources and map buildings.

 # Methods: